romellfudi/MockitoJfrogArtefactorySample/README.md

 }
 ```

-Create a task for packing, you could configure it for your flavor levels
+Create a task for packaging, you could configure it for your flavor levels
 ```gradle
 artifactory {
     contextUrl = 'http://localhost:8081/artifactory'